calvinkawai/obsidian-chrome-ex/README.md

 Create a markdown file using a Chrome extension given file name and tags.

-New file contains YAML-style properties such as created dates, tags, source(curretn chrome url).
+New file contains YAML-style properties such as created date, tags, source(current chrome url).

 # Install dependencise